 - Melanoma typically becomes fatal when the dog can no longer breathe normally or cannot eat (or is losing weight despite eating well).
 Aggressive forms can progress in a matter of weeks, while less aggressive forms may not cause an issue for over a year, especially with treatment.

 Melanoma is a tumor of the melanocytes or pigmented cells of the skin or mucous membranes.
-These cells can be found anywhere skin or mucous membranes are, so there are several types of melanoma.
+These cells can be found anywhere skin or mucous membranes are, so several types of melanoma exist.

 Location Matters in Canine Melanoma